Screamo: Underground reclamation (2010s–2020s)

-In August 2018, Noisey writer Dan Ozzi declared that it was the "Summer of Screamo" in a month-long series documenting screamo acts pushing the genre forward following the decline in popularity of "The Wave," as well as the reunions of seminal bands such as Pg.
+In August 2018, Noisey writer Dan Ozzi declared that it was the "Summer of Screamo" in a month-long series documenting screamo acts pushing the genre forward following the decline in popularity of the wave, as well as the reunions of seminal bands such as Pg.
 99, Majority Rule, City of Caterpillar, and Jeromes Dream.
 Groups highlighted in this coverage, including Respire, Ostraca, Portrayal of Guilt, Soul Glo, I Hate Sex, and Infant Island, had generally received positive press from large publications, but were not as widely successful as their predecessors.
 Noisey also documented that, despite its loss of mainstream popularity and continued hold in North American scenes, particularly Richmond, Virginia, screamo had become a more international movement; notably spreading to Japan, France, and Sweden with groups including Heaven in Her Arms, Birds in Row and Suis La Lune, respectively.
 Also in 2018, Vein released their debut album Errorzone to critical acclaim and commercial success, bringing together elements of screamo, hardcore, and nu metal.
 This underground cohort of acts was primarily released by independent labels like Middle-Man Records in the United States, Zegema Beach Records in Canada, and Miss The Stars Records in Berlin.

+Screamo experienced a major resurgence in the 2020s, largely practiced by generation Z. During this period, it encompassed a wide variety of styles such as traditional screamo, emoviolence and white belt grind.
+Amongst the most prominent groups were Vs Self, Your Arms Are My Cocoon and Widowdusk.
+BrooklynVegan editor Andrew Sacher said this movement is often called "TikTok screamo", noting Vs Self as one of its "best and fastest-rising bands", alongside Catalyst, Knumears and Party Hats.
+This name was due to Vs Self experiencing viral success on TikTok, bringing greater attention to the genre.
+Febuary were also a forefront act and amongst its most commercially successful.
+Stereogum writer Danielle Chelosky credited their 2025 EP Run Like A Girl wuith establishing summer 2025 as "Screamo summer".

+During the early 2020s, Your Arms Are My Cocoon pioneered the bedroom skramz genre, a style that merges screamo and bedroom pop.
+By February 2022, the style had been adopted by Rookie Card, That Same Street, the Civil War In France, Calendar Year and Garden Angel.
+Another prominent sound amongst this wave was the merger of screamo with metalcore, practiced by Ted Williams, Holder, Kicked in the Head By a Horse, bulletsbetweentongues and Told Not to Worry.
+In a November 14, 2025 article, journalist Eli Enis labelled this style "screamo-core".
+In the United States, many of these bands were signed to Ephyra Records, a label key to the melodic metalcore revival and run by the metalcore band Belmora.
+These bands generally made use of lo-fi production.
+Flowersforpersephone were a particularly prominent screamo-core group, notably helping to revive the scene subculture by using aesthetic influences such as racoon tailed hair and bracelets reading "I Love Boobies".